-We help find your dream job
+Let’s find your dream job!

-Flying Fish delivers regular recruitment days in Antibes, France for all graduates of our Superyacht Deckhand and Steward/ess courses.
+Flying Fish delivers regular recruitment days in Antibes, France for all graduates of our Superyacht Deckhand and Stewardess courses.
 This day is exclusive for Flying Fish customers.

 The day is designed to complement our course, delivered by our industry expert who lives in France and works for a major recruitment agent.
 The day provides the knowledge you need to start looking for that dream job.

 Want to find out more?

 Contact our team at Flying Fish today for information on our Superyacht Deckhand course, life as a Deckhand, qualification advice and much more!